GautamKumar2005/MediSpeak/README.md

 - Ensure Anaconda environment is activated when running Python backend.
 - Double-check `.env` variables are present and correct.
 - For any API errors, verify your API keys and billing status on provider dashboards.
+- Make sure Telegram bot token is valid and not shared publicly.

 ---